kube-zen/zen-watcher/docs/CRD_CONFORMANCE.md

    - Error: "Resource not found" or "API group not available"

 2. **Destination reachability**: When `spec.destinations[].type: crd`, the destination CRD must exist
-   - Validation: Check if Observation CRD exists
+   - Validation: Check if the target CRD exists (for `value: observations`, checks Observation CRD; for other values, checks `zen.kube-zen.io/v1/{value}`)
-   - Error: "Destination CRD not found"
+   - Error: "Destination CRD not found" or "GVR not available"
+   - **Implementation Note**: zen-watcher supports writing to any GVR.
+The target CRD must exist and zen-watcher must have create permissions.

 3. **Normalization config completeness**: Field mappings must reference valid JSONPath expressions
    - Validation: Attempt to extract fields using JSONPath